WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: WebDevJudge Benchmark

 To address this, we introduce rubric tree---a structured evaluation framework commonly used in complex assessment scenarios~\citep{starace2025paperbench,gou2025mind2web2evaluatingagentic}.
 The tree is query-based and scalable by design, organized along three core dimensions: intention, static quality, and dynamic behavior (see Figure~\ref{fig:main}).
 Each leaf node corresponds to a binary test, whose outcomes are aggregated hierarchically to parent nodes.
 This allows for both a holistic score at the root and fine-grained diagnostic insight via leaf-level pass rates.

 We validate the effectiveness of the rubric tree by manually constructing trees for 50 instances and asking two annotators to evaluate these using the rubric as a reference.
 As shown in Table~\ref{tab:rubric}, rubric-guided annotation significantly improves agreement rates.
 To scale this process, we employ few-shot LLM generation to automatically produce rubric trees.
 A third annotator labels the same instances using these generated rubrics, achieving high agreement with human-written rubrics---confirming the utility of LLM-generated rubrics.
 We then use generated rubric trees to annotate the remaining data via two expert annotators with software engineering backgrounds.
 During annotation, we perform manual inspections to exclude incompatible and harmful cases.
-Final inter-annotator agreement reaches 89.7\% (with ties) and 94.0\% (without ties), demonstrating high consistency.
+Final inter-annotator agreement on a sampled subset reaches 89.7\%, demonstrating high consistency.